Key Takeaways

 Compare Coverage Options and Prices

-Review each quote carefully to confirm identical coverage limits and deductibles across all proposals.
-Verify that quoted prices include the same optional coverages, such as medical payments coverage, rental reimbursement, roadside assistance, and custom parts protection.
+Check that each quote uses the same coverage limits and deductibles.
+Confirm that optional coverages match across all quotes, including medical payments coverage, rental reimbursement, roadside assistance and custom parts protection.

-Don't select coverage solely based on the lowest price.
-Check each insurer's financial strength rating from AM Best and customer complaint ratios from your state insurance department to ensure they'll pay claims promptly.
+Don't choose based on price alone.
+Check each insurer's AM Best financial strength rating and state complaint ratios to confirm they pay claims reliably.

 6. 6